- About Us

 From Hilda Harding, the first female Bank Manager, to present day, supporting the women of Barclays and providing them with the platform to create life-changing impact has been central to our business.
 And we aren’t stopping here.
 Alongside our inspiring, female colleagues and male allies, we’ll continue taking steps forward and we’ll always choose to challenge.
 Not just today, but for the generations of women who'll step through our doors.

-Learn more about Ramya’s journey from Intern Analyst in Pune to supporting a wide range of applications as a Delivery Manager and Business Analyst.
+Learn about Ramya’s journey from Intern Analyst, to Delivery Manager and Business Analyst.

 Learn more from Kholofelo Mothibi, Regional Head of Global Supplier Assurance.